ernestdolog/js-algorithms-cheatsheet/data-structures/trees/tree-traversal/depth-first/pre-order/README.md

 Recursive thingy. :)

+> **When to use?**: When you would like to clone or store a Tree, and than recreate it from that structure.
+As this traversal will give you the Node val's in order from root, than it's left, than that's left and the right.

  - create a queue to store values from the visited Nodes
  - create a variable called `node` to store current Node... assign `root` to it
  - write a helper function that accepts a node (here the recursive funny-fun starts ^^)